 Is it possible to make vegetarian Polish Hunter’s stew?

 To make vegetarian bigos, substitute the venison with boiled carrots, potatoes and smoked tofu; and substitute the Polish sausages with spicy vegan sausages.

-In Polish cuisine there’s a version of bigos with just wild mushrooms as well – it’s traditionally eaten for Christmas Eve, because Poles don’t eat eat that day.
+In Polish cuisine there’s a version of bigos with just wild mushrooms as well – it’s traditionally eaten for Christmas Eve, because Poles don’t eat meat that day, just fish.

 Yes, leftover Bigos can be cooled down, stored in an airtight container, and frozen for up to 3 or 4 months.
 Thaw in the refrigerator and reheat before cooking.

 Yes and no. You can totally make bigos without it, but it would make the dish taste more authentic.

 - 2 lbs of sauerkraut

 - 0.5 lbs white cabbage (fresh)

 - 1 lbs of dry wild mushrooms (or fresh, if you have some)

 - 0.5 lbs of Polish sausage